How to Secure an Important Sales Meeting

 Uncover your prospect’s challenges and current initiatives once you get the live meeting.
 This will make or break the whole process (though it’s easier said than done).
 If you present too early, you’re going to be out of the running.
 It can be as simple as asking, "Can you be more specific?
 Give me an example.
 What have you tried to do about that?"

 Make sure you know all of the key players.
 You’ll likely need to meet with all or most of them during the sales process.
 When navigating through those meetings, it helps to know everyone.
 Then, ensure you know when the next meeting is, with whom, and what the mutual expectations are for that meeting before you leave your current meeting.
 Writing a “FOLLOW UP” email kills salespeople, and figuring out when everyone can meet kills deals.

-The biggest lesson: It’s much easier to start a relationship with a new prospect if you begin with the ultimate decision maker, because all referrals are not created equal.
+The biggest lesson: It’s much easier to start a relationship with a new prospect if you begin with the ultimate decision maker.
 However, once you start the relationship, make sure you’re fostering it correctly.